sixtyandme logo

 Last week, I made a pot of black beans and decided to try blending it into a thick puree.
 It was so good, the entire pot was gone in less than 24 hours.
 Our son, Joel, had it with eggs the next morning for breakfast.

-Joel, who has Down Syndrome, has lost 40 pounds in the pandemic and has a new interest in eating healthy, which means more vegetables.
+Joel, who has Down Syndrome, has a new interest in eating healthy, which means more vegetables.
 One night, he asked me to blend up a tomato soup I made, and he ate two bowls.
 The immersion blender makes difficult or objectionable texture a moot point, so veggies get eaten.

 Even though I sliced a hunk of my thumb off last week while I was slicing a red onion for flat bread pizzas, I love my mandolin.
 It is perfectly possible to avoid self-mutilation when using it – it came with a guard, for Pete’s sake!